-On to other things, then.
 I’ll be doing 10 or 20 of these “back pages” posts at irregular intervals in the coming months or years.
-The first unofficial installment is about a bridge between my prog-rock and free-jazz lives, and you’ll find it written up here.
+The first official installment is about a bridge between my prog-rock and free-jazz lives, and you’ll find it written up here.

 Prequel: Human Feel and the Magic of Discovery